THE FOUNDATION THAT MAKES

 EVERYTHING ELSE WORK

-Technical SEO is the invisible infrastructure that determines whether Google can find, understand, and rank your event website.
+Technical SEO is the invisible infrastructure that determines whether Google can find, understand, and rank your event company's website.
 Without it, even the best content won't perform.
 With it, every other SEO investment compounds.

 Core Web Vitals: The Speed Metrics That Affect Rankings